demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-user-get-by-id
 ***
-Gets a user by id.
+Gets a user by ID.

 #### Base Command